Listen to My Spotify Playlist

-MS Excel | the CONCAT function
+MS Excel | combine data with the CONCAT function

 As you become more proficient with Microsoft Excel, it’s conceivable that you might find yourself in a situation where you need to concatenate.
 Which is where we link or chain together data into a series.
 For example you might need to chain together someone’s first and last name, so that you have their full name.